officer47p/officer47p/README.md

 📫 You can reach out to me via officer47p@gmail.com or connect on LinkedIn.

 🔗 Explore my projects and contributions here on GitHub.
-If you have any questions or want to chat, feel free to reach out.
+Feel free to reach out if you have any questions or want to chat.